kwong0419/week-8.2-gemini-api-vision-practice/complete-function-guide.md

 ## API Setup and Configuration

+**Note:** You are note required to use these functions or the exact layout of the functions.
+However, you will want to use the `setup_api()` function to initialize the API and get the model.

 ### `setup_api()`
 **Purpose**: Initializes the Gemini API with configuration settings **Hint**: You already have this function from your recent training lesson.
 However, you will might want to add a model-config parameter of '"response_mime_type": "application/json".
 Your `generate_palette()` function will want to receive JSON.